catios/cati/doc/developer/api/cmdline/kernel.md

 `handle(argv: list)`
 :   handle cli
-    gets argv and runs entered command as subcommand
+    gets argv and runs entered command as subcommand (if not subcommand inserted, runs help command as default)